The Origins of Creativity

 "How can we make intelligent decisions about our increasingly technology-driven lives if we don’t understand the difference between the myths of pseudoscience and the testable hypotheses of science?
 Pulitzer Prize-winning author and distinguished astronomer Carl Sagan argues that scientific thinking is critical not only to the pursuit of truth but to the very well-being of our democratic institutions."

-Sagan lives on as not just a poet of science, but as an unforgettably courageous voice and mind who shaped our human condition in immeasurable ways.
+Sagan lives on as not just a poet of science, but as an unforgettably courageous voice and mind who shaped our human understandings in immeasurable ways.

 Ways of Seeing